 In a large pot, add 3 cups of cold water and sift in the flour.
-Add the rest of the dough ingredients and gently whisk until all is combined, Leave aside.
+Add the rest of the dough ingredients and gently whisk until all is combined.
+Leave aside until needed.

 In a small saucer, add the dried shrimp and enough boiling water to completely submerse the shrimp.
-Boil for 10 minutes on medium and then strain.
-Roughly chop.
+Boil for 10 minutes on medium heat and then strain.
+Then roughly chop the shrimp.

-Prep the radish, Chinese sausage and spring onions.
+Finely grate the turnip and cut the Chinese sausage and spring onions.

-In a small fry pan on medium, add 1 tbsp of oil and the chopped Chinese sausage.
-Continually stir and cook until the oils and smell from the Chinese sausage is released.
-Take the pot off the heat and scrape all the Chinese sausage and oil it into the large pot with the dough mixture.
+In a small fry pan on medium heat, add 1 tbsp of oil and the chopped Chinese sausage.
+Continually stir and cook until the oils and fragrance from the Chinese sausage is released.
+Take the pot off the heat and scrape all the Chinese sausage and oil into the large pot with the dough mixture.

 Heat the large pot with the dough mixture to medium high.
-Add the chopped shrimp, preserved radish, spring onion and 1 cup of boiling water.
+Add the chopped shrimp, preserved radish, spring onion, grated turnip and 1 cup of boiling water.

 With a big wooden spoon, continuously stir until the mixture becomes very thick (usually about 4 minutes).
 Take it off the heat and continue to stir for another minute.
 Set aside to cool.